ziro7/Forward/README.md

 - Complex form validation - Extending the built in functionality to enable validation of the nested class structure in EditCV page, as it handles both job and experiences.
 - Bootstrap - Too make the page better looking I have added some bootstrap code, aswell as some css, and load some icons etc.
 - Login funktionality - Using ASP.Net Identity cookie funktionality to add a cookie when logging in.
 When logging out the cookie is removed.
 The user will only see authorized content.
+- The users db has been seeded with 2 users - a normal and an admin user.
+Only the admin user can add job, and modify/delete jobs.
+The normal user can only view details.
 - Blocking pages from unathorized users (when setting the url to the subpages.)
 - JobService that call the API now include a bearer token in the header of the request.